Alfred Deakin: Domestic policy

 Deakin resumed office in mid-1905, and retained it for three years.
 During this, the longest and most successful of his terms as prime minister, his government was responsible for much policy and legislation giving shape to the Commonwealth during its first decade, including bills to create an Australian currency.
-The Copyright Act was passed in 1905, the Commonwealth Bureau of Census and Statistics was established in 1906, Commonwealth Bureau of Meteorology was established in 1908 and the Quarantine Act was passed in 1908.
+The Copyright Act 1905 was passed, the Commonwealth Bureau of Census and Statistics was established in 1906, Commonwealth Bureau of Meteorology was established in 1908 and the Quarantine Act 1908 was passed.

 In 1906 Deakin's government amended the Judiciary Act to increase the size of the High Court to five judges, as envisaged in the constitution, and appointed Isaac Isaacs and H. B. Higgins to fill the two additional seats.
-The first protective Federal tariff, the Australian Industries Protection Act was passed.
-This "New Protection" measure attempted to force companies to pay fair wages by setting conditions for tariff protection, although the Commonwealth had no powers over wages and prices.
+The first protective federal tariff, the Australian Industries Protection Act, was passed.
+The New Protection program attempted to force companies to pay fair wages by setting conditions for tariff protection, although the Commonwealth had no powers over wages and prices.
+Deakin believed, as one study put it, “that the state should intervene in human affairs to stimulate Australian manufacturing, to share the fruits of prosperity and to liberate workers from exploitation,” while also believing that the state should ensure that a fair minimum wage rate be paid to all white Australian male workers.
+In 1906, an Excise Tariff (Agricultural Machinery) Act was introduced that exempted domestic manufacturers from excise duty if (as noted by one study) “they could show they were paying a fair and reasonable wage.”

-The Papua Act of 1905 established an Australian administration for the former British New Guinea and Deakin appointed Hubert Murray as Lieutenant-Governor of Papua in 1908, who ruled it for a 32-year period as a benevolent paternalist.
+The Papua Act 1905 established an Australian administration for the former British New Guinea and Deakin appointed Hubert Murray as Lieutenant-Governor of Papua in 1908, who ruled it for a 32-year period as a benevolent paternalist.
 His government passed a bill for the transfer of control of the Northern Territory from South Australia to the Commonwealth, which became effective in 1911.
 As prime minister Deakin championed the Seat of Government Act 1904, that had ordained the establishment of the Commonwealth's capital at Dalgety, and vigorously, if unsuccessfully, fought the move to relocate the capital to the Canberra area.

+The Bounties Act of 1907 provided for the encouragement of a particular industry together with (as noted by one study) “the refusal or reduction of a bounty if the production of a commodity is not accompanied by the payment to the workers employed in that production of a fair and reasonable rate of wage,” while the Officers’ Compensation Act of 1908 provided compensation to the widows and orphans of deceased Commonwealth officers.
+In June 1908, the Commonwealth Invalid and Old Age Pensions Act was passed; establishing a Commonwealth-administered system of old age and invalid pensions.
+Old age pensions commenced in 1909, followed by invalid pensions the following year.